NOW AVAILABLE: Summer 2025 Release

 Sharing PDFs in a website is a great way to reach a large audience.
 There are various ways to do this, ranging from:

-This blog discusses these three embedding options, starting with the simplest and ending with the PDF viewing bells and whistles.
+This blog discusses these three embedding options, starting with the simplest and ending with the professional solution.

 PDF is a widely used format and all modern browsers have built-in PDF support.
-We can take advantage of this by using either anchor or inline iframe HTML elements to embed a PDF directly in a web page.
+There are a few methods for embedding a PDF in a website using HTML.

 width="300"